--Listen to other people's ideas and opinions without
+-Listen to other people's ideas and opinions without interrupting.

--Try to understand the views and opinions of others even though they may be different to our own ment. -Communicate and listen carefully to others.
+-Try to understand the views and opinions of others even though they may be different to our own.

-Habit 6: Synergize - I work and learn with others and take pride in my achievements and environ-
+Habit 6: Synergize I work and learn with others and take pride in my achievements and environment.